mannansiddiqui/Deploy-a-React-app-on-a-Docker-container-using-a-Jenkins-pipeline/README.md

 Files/Folders are successfully pushed to GitHub repo.

-#### Step-6: Make a CI/CD flow to deploy the code on Docker container via Jenkins
+#### Step-6: Set up a CI/CD flow to deploy the code on a Docker container using Jenkins.

 Now we need to create a pipeline for next steps.
 But before this we have to install some plugins.
 First we require a **Pipeline** plugin to create a pipeline.
 Second we require **GitHub** plugin so that jenkins can interact with GitHub to download repo and many more things.